 I’ve saved the best for last, steak!
 If we go to a fancy restaurant, you better believe I’m going to order the Steak Filet, Medium or Medium Rare, every single time.
 I just love a perfectly cooked steak.
 There’s nothing better!

 It’s generally recommend to cook beef steaks to a minimum temp of 140F (medium rare).
 But people like their steaks done at different temps, so there is definitely a range here.
 Keep your instant read meat thermometer handy!

 Here are some of our favorite Steak Recipes:

 - Steak with Sherry Sauce

 All that’s left is to leave you with a simple and perfect way to grill steak every time.
-I hope this guide helped, and be sure to print off the FREE printable at the top of the page to keep in your kitchen for easy access.
+I hope this guide to meat internal temperatures helped, and be sure to print off the FREE printable meat temp chart to keep in your kitchen for easy access.
 We are so glad you’re here.
 Enjoy!

 Click HERE to get your free printable Meat Temperature Guide for Cooking!

 Find more cooking guides, resources, how-tos, and printables to keep in your kitchen!